Welcome to UltraClear Epoxy's deep pour resin guide for beginners.

-However, you can sometimes use deep pour epoxy and table top epoxy together as part of the same project to get the benefits of both.
+On the other hand, you can sometimes use deep pour epoxy and table top epoxy together as part of the same project to get the benefits of both.

 What kinds of projects use deep pour epoxy?

 Aside from its use for permanently embedding objects to display, deep pour epoxy is applied through a number of different ways.
-Here are a few examples:

 Is deep pour epoxy difficult to work with?

 Epoxy can only cure under certain conditions, but these aren't generally hard to achieve.

 First, you'll need to maintain a warm temperature range for the epoxy project environment for curing; you'll also want to make sure your working space is clean and contains all the tools and supplies you'll be using in convenient locations that won't inhibit your movement as you work through each step of the process.

 Because the quality of different brands varies, make sure you use the instructions designed for whichever epoxy you have.

-#1: Is deep pour epoxy food safe?
+#1: Is deep pour epoxy "food safe"?

-Once fully cured, the epoxy is inert and will be food safe.
-We don't recommend preparing food on it directly, but contact with the epoxy won't be any more of an issue than contact with most other plastics.
+Though we don't recommend preparing food on it directly—sharp knives can scratch the surface, and very high heat can cause it to soften—contact with the epoxy won't be any more of an issue than contact with most other plastics.